Average Curvature FISTA for Nonconvex Smooth Composite Optimization Problems

-This paper presents the AC-FISTA method for solving \eqref{eq:PenProb2Intro} which is a FISTA-type variant of AC-ACG, and establishes its convergence rate in terms of $M_k$ as in the theoretical AC-ACG variant.
+This paper presents the AC-FISTA method for solving \eqref{eq:PenProb2Intro} which is a FISTA-type variant of AC-ACG, and establishes a convergence rate for it similar to the one described above but with $M_k$ obtained in the same way as in the practical AC-ACG variant.
 AC-FISTA has the following advantages compared to the theoretical AC-ACG variant.
 It computes about half the number of composite resolvent evaluations as that performed by AC-ACG, and hence its iterations are computationally cheaper.
-It uses $C_k$ (in place of $\tilde C_k$) to compute $M_k$, and hence generates a smaller sequence of curvature estimates $\{M_k\}$.
+It uses $C_k$ (in place of $\tilde C_k$) to compute $M_k$, and hence generates a sequence of smaller curvature estimates $\{M_k\}$.
 (It is worth noting that, even though this last property is established in the context of AC-FISTA, it indirectly addresses the aforementioned open question of \cite{liang2021average} posed in the context of AC-ACG.) \ Finally, computational results are presented in this paper to demonstrate that AC-FISTA substantially outperforms previous ACG variants as well as the theoretical and practical AC-ACG variants, both in terms of CPU time and computed solution quality.